spacepy/spacepy/Doc/source/tips.rst

 Profiling this with :py:mod:`cProfile` one can see that this is now fast enough for me, no more work to do.
-We picked up a 48x speed increase, I'm sure this can still be made better and let the spacepy team know if you rewrite it and it will be included::
+We picked up a 48x speed increase, I'm sure this can still be made better and let the SpacePy team know if you rewrite it and it will be included::

     Tue Jun 14 09:57:41 2011    PointsOnSphere.prof